-From landlords house insurance to tricks of the trade, here’s a five-point checklist to finding that home-sweet-home:
+Here’s a five-point checklist to finding that home-sweet-home:

 1. Let the properties come to you

-If you know which area you’d like to live in, don’t simply wait for one to come up on your favourite property search engine.
+If you know which area you’d like to live in, don’t simply wait for one to come up on your favorite property search engine.
 Get in touch with local estate agents and lettings companies and let them know exactly what you’re looking for.
 Tell them the property type, number of bedrooms and rough monthly calendar rent expectation and let them do the work.
 You may find that you get to see properties that haven’t been published on the internet or in the local paper, giving you a head start on many of your fellow property hunters.